wp-plugins/social-media-feather/readme.txt

 * Ability to select what services each provider will be exposed for
 * Full customization for titles and URLs for each provider
 * Super lightweight social sharing and following
+* Fast unobtrusive social bookmarks for your site
 * Comes with a default modern icon set
 * For further customization more [social icons skins](http://synved.com/product/feather-extra-social-icons/ "Add 8 extra social icon skins to the Social Media Feather plugin!") are available
 * Available skins can be customized with cool effects like [fading and greying out](http://synved.com/product/feather-grey-fade/ "Customize any of the available social icon skins with 2 cool effects!") social icons